levanhieu-git/levanhieu.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Hieu Le received his B.S. degree in Computer Science and Engineering at UC Irvine.
-He joined [Athina Markopoulou's research group](https://athinagroup.eng.uci.edu/) as a PhD Computer Engineering student in Fall 2018.
-His research interests include studying the ads & tracking ecosystems within the web, smart TVs, and VR space.
-He is currently an elected officer of the [Society of Graduate Electrical Engineers & Computer Scientists](https://sites.uci.edu/geecs/) at UCI.
-Before joining Athina's research group, Hieu Le's industry experience included work relating to government contracts, high traffic sites, and technical consulting for UCI.
+Hieu Le is a PhD student in Electrical Engineering and Computer Science at UC Irvine.
+He joined [Athina Markopoulou's](https://athinagroup.eng.uci.edu/) research group in Fall 2018 and is now part of the [ProperData frontier](https://properdata.eng.uci.edu/).
+His research  deals with usable security and privacy to improve (1) transparency of data collection practices by characterizing advertising and tracking ecosystems across different platforms such as the [web](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/), [smart TVs](https://levanhieu.com/publication/smarttv_pets_2020/) and [Oculus VR](https://athinagroup.eng.uci.edu/projects/ovrseen/); and (2) control of data collection by designing [frameworks and methodologies](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/) to automate the pain-points of privacy-enhancing tools (PET) that block advertising and tracking on the web.
+Before his PhD, he worked in industry for ten years as a software engineer/lead.
 [View his CV](https://levanhieu.com/media/cv.pdf) for more information.

-He is currently looking for a PostDoc in privacy that starts in Fall 2023.
+He is currently in the academic job market.